CronCats/docs/content/docs/validator-croncat.md

 ---
-description: 'How How to run validator & Croncat Agent'
+description: 'How How to run validator & Croncat'
 sidebar: 'docs'
 ---